Odor: Study

 The study of odors is a growing field but is a complex and difficult one.
 The human olfactory system can detect many thousands of scents based on only minute airborne concentrations of a chemical.
-The sense of smell of many animals is even better.
+The sense of smell of many animals is far superior.
 Some fragrant flowers give off odor plumes that move downwind and are detectable by bees more than a kilometer away.

 The study of odors is complicated by the complex chemistry taking place at the moment of a smell sensation.
 For example, iron-containing metallic objects are perceived to have a distinctive odor when touched, although iron's vapor pressure is negligible.
-According to a 2006 study, this smell is the result of aldehydes (for example, nonanal) and ketones: 1-octen-3-one) released from the human skin on contact with ferrous ions that are formed in the sweat-mediated corrosion of iron.
+According to a 2006 study, this smell is the result of aldehydes (for example, nonanal) and ketones: oct-1-en-3-one) released from the human skin on contact with ferrous ions that are formed in the sweat-mediated corrosion of iron.
 The same chemicals are also associated with the smell of blood, as ferrous iron in blood on skin produces the same reaction.